ALERT: Jobseekers are being fraudulently contacted by scammers. Click here to find out how to protect yourself from recruitment scams.

 The Group’s ability to convert profit into cash.
 Calculated as cash generated by operations(4) as a percentage of pre-exceptional operating profit(2).

-We delivered 107% conversion, a strong result.
-Cash inflow from a reduction in Temp volumes was partially offset by an increase in debtor days to 36 days (FY23: 33 days), although debtor days remain below pre-pandemic levels.
+We delivered 281% conversion, a strong result due to a working capital inflow of £58.1 million in FY25 as Temporary & Contracting net fees and placements reduced partially offset by an increase in debtor days to 37 days (FY24: 36 days), although debtor days remain below pre-pandemic levels.
 The increase in debtor days is largely due to greater resilience in our Enterprise business, which typically has longer payment terms.

 6. Employee engagement(6) (%)